ibexa/documentation-developer/docs/administration/back_office/back_office_elements/custom_icons.md

 ### Access icons in JavaScript

-content types icons configuration is stored in a global object: `ibexa.adminUiConfig.contentTypes`.
+Content types icons configuration is stored in a global object: `ibexa.adminUiConfig.contentTypes`.

 You can retrieve the icon URL with the `getContentTypeIcon` helper function that is set on the global `ibexa.helpers.contentType` object.
 It takes content type identifier as an argument and returns one of the following items: